silverbulletmd/silverbullet/website/Server.md

 The idea is simple: you run the web server (instructions below), point your browser at it and _go, go, go_!
 You can access the URL via your desktop browser, but also a mobile one.
 This makes it a great option to access your space from various devices without requiring any type of sync.
 You could even go _full-on YOLO_ (that’s a technical term), and install it on a public cloud server somewhere and access it that way (be sure to at least enable authentication and put SSL on top of it, though).

+## Supported operating systems
+* 64-bit Linux
+* Intel or Apple Silicon macOS
+* **Windows is currently not supported**, if there’s demand for it let us know.
+We recommend using [[Desktop]] on Windows instead.

 You have two options to install and run SilverBullet as a server:

-1. Installation right your host system
+1. Installation right on your host system
 2. Running it with Docker

 ## Regular installation
-This will work on Linux and macOS machines only.
-If you're a Windows user, consider [[Desktop]] instead.

-Run:
+Run the following in your terminal:

 ```shell
 curl https://silverbullet.md/install.sh | sh
 ```

-This will install `silverbullet` into your current folder.
-You will likely want to move it to a more convenient location (made sure this is a place where it's writable for future upgrades.)
+This will determine your operating system and download the appropriate `silverbullet` into your current folder.
+You will likely want to move it to a more convenient location in your PATH (made sure this is a place where it's writable for future upgrades.)

 To run SilverBullet, create a folder for your pages (it can be empty, or be an existing folder with `.md` files) and run the following command in your terminal: